AIDS Healthcare Foundation: Housing

-In 2020, tenants in one of the AHF's apartment buildings (an almost century old hotel named The Madison) sued the AHF over slum-like conditions.
-The tenants had reached a settlement with the previous owner for similar problems, and allege that the previous owner defrauded AHF by not disclosing that settlement, though others say that AHF should have known from due diligence.
+In 2020, tenants in one of AHF's apartment buildings (an almost century-old hotel named The Madison) sued AHF over slum-like conditions.
+The tenants had reached a settlement with the previous owner for similar problems, and allege that the previous owner defrauded AHF by not disclosing that settlement.
+AHF has argued against accusations about lingering maintenance problems in the organization's Skid Row residential buildings, blaming city officials for failing to permit planned upgrades.
+In 2022, the city and public utility paid AHF $100,000 to settle claims that they had delayed needed improvements to an elevator at The Madison.